valdruide/simple-weather-app/README.md

-# Simple Weather App using OpenWeatherMap API
+# Simple Weather App using OpenWeatherMap API and auto light/dark mode
-Auto light/dark mode with cool features.

 Just a small project to challenge me with the API and how fast i can develop a simple weather app.